keesiemeijer/php-basics-tutorial/README.md

 #### Accessing Values from a Numerical Array

-By adding an existing array key inside the square brackets you can access a value from a numerical array.
+Use an existing array key inside the square brackets to access a value from a numerical array.

 ```php
 $animals = array( 'dog', 'cat', 'rabbit' );